 - To keep the users engaged an app needs to have a very large or very frequently updated the content library.

 - It may be tricky to find a good middle ground between providing enough incentive to upgrade to a premium plan and not providing too much in the free version.

 2. In-app purchases

 One of the most popular monetization methods.
+And the most popular app monetization strategies within mobile gaming.
 Despite the fact that only 5% of users make in-app purchases, the revenue gained from this small percentage surprises the revenue made from all other users by 20 times, according to research.